evgenyb/aks-workshops/01-aks-and-k8s-101/labs/lab-04/readme.md

 ## Estimated completion time - xx min

-If you managed to solve all tasks and you still have some time, feel free to do labs marked as `Optional`.
+At the core of Kubernetes is the Pod.
+Pods represent a logical application and hold a collection of one or more containers.

 ## Goals

+In this lab you will learn how to:

-* Learn how to run application at AKS
+* run application at AKS
-* Learn how to get list of pods
+* get list of pods
-* Learn how to get detailed information about the pod
+* get detailed information about the pod
-* Learn how to get pod description
+* get pod description
-* Learn how to delete pods
+* delete pods
-* Learn how to run pod as interactive shell for testing and debugging your apps
+* run pod as interactive shell for testing and debugging your apps
-* Learn how to get logs from the pod
+* get logs from the pod
-* Learn how to create pod from yaml definition file
+* create pod from yaml definition file
-* Learn how to use port forward to test pod
+* use port forward to test pod

 ## Task #0 - (only for Windows users) - setting up Windows Terminal